Are you choosing a sleeper sofa? Wondering which ones are the most comfortable? We’ve done the research, and the verdict is in.

 5. Signature Design by Ashley – Alenya Queen Size – Best Queen Sleeper Sofa

 The Alenya is a queen size sleeper from the well-known Signature Design by Ashley.
 This is a well-made sleeper sofa, but the pullout is what makes it the best in its class.

-Comfortable – Above all else, this sofa-sleeper is both stylish and luxurious, with box cushions and an innerspring mattress combined with track arms and mid-century modern style & design – it will fit comfortably into any style living space.
+Comfortable – Above all else, this model is both stylish and luxurious, with box cushions and an innerspring mattress combined with track arms and mid-century modern style & design – it will fit comfortably into any style of living space.

 Easy to Clean – The polyester/nylon blend microfiber upholstery is easy to clean and maintain.

 Well-Made – Buying from a well-known brand has its perks, including a track record of making long-lasting furniture.

 Key Takeaway: The Alenya is a comfy, large pull-out sleeper that is well made and stylish.
 The only drawback is delivery, which can be less than satisfactory, with damaged couches and unreachable customer service.
 But for the most part, this model is a worthy investment.